almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-12-26-sweet-spot-for-aks-multi-tenancy.md

 {% endraw %}
 {% endhighlight %}

 There you have it!
 Pretty simple and straightforward.
 We can use `NetworkPolicy` to balance security and optimize cost using a single Kubernetes cluster.
+For more information and more complex scenarios, take a look at the official Kubernetes [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) documentation.

 ## Separate Resource Groups